jeremyjung/mruby-tty-screen/README.md

 Fiddle code was changed to native C as mruby does not include fiddle.

+Removed references to SystemCallError which do not exist in the mruby-process gem.

 Remove dependencies on mruby-io-console (sys/wait.h does not exist) and mruby-process (sys/ioctl.h does not exist) on windows.

 ## Contributing